chun-eric/van_life/README.md

 #Day 29
-1.
+1. Deployment fixed! - Updated env in vercel and project.

+#Day 30
+1. Need to get the host income.
+Currently it isnt rendering the data on the initial render.
+That means its not fetching it
+2. keep the password and username in the login page so that people can login
+3. *Bug* HostDeatils when clicked keeps logging out.
+I think root cause is the component isnt checking whether the user has already logged in or not.

-1. Finalize functionality for calendar function
+4. Finalize functionality for calendar function
-2. Add book route
+5. Add book route
-3. Design and make booking page
+6. Design and make booking page
-4. Add a favorited collection.
+7. Add a favorited collection.
 I think this should be able to be saved in the users favorited collection.